-If you do not complete the written papers for a Final Honour School (eg by not turning up at an examination or submitting a piece of work), you will be deemed to have failed the whole examination.
+If you do not complete the written papers for a Final Honour School (e.g. by not turning up at an examination or submitting a piece of work), you will be deemed to have failed the whole examination.
 If you do not complete the written papers for the First Public Examination or for a graduate taught programme, you will be deemed to have failed the individual paper.
-A re-sit will be capped at a pass, and you will not be eligible for a distinction.
+A resit will be capped at a pass, and you will not be eligible for a distinction.
 If the Proctors are satisfied that there was an illness or other urgent cause for the non-completion, the examiners may be asked to consider if it is possible to make an assessment on the basis of the work completed or, exceptionally, to examine the part missed on another occasion.
 In the case of illness, a medical certificate must be submitted to the Proctors' Office through your college office (or department, for nonmatriculated students).
+All applications to be excused from an examination must be made within 14 days of the examination and no earlier than 4 weeks before.